LeonSering/nvim_config/keymappings.md

 J - joins all selected lines
 S[new] - change surrounding delimiter to [new]
 Ctrl-/ - toggle comment for block
-Ctrl-c - yank into register + (system clipboard) Ctrl-x - delete block and yank into register + (system clipboard)
+Ctrl-C - yank into register + (system clipboard) Ctrl-X - delete block and yank into register + (system clipboard)

 # Windows Control